 Recommending Teacher - Only accept interviews if the student and parent have signed this form.
-Please this form to the School Counseling Department.
+Please interview each student and discuss with him or her course expectations and goals.
+If recommended, sign and return this form to the School Counseling Department.
 Please keep a list of students that you have recommended.

-Recommending Teacher Signature:
+Recommending Teacher Signature: Comments: